sveneisenschmidt/selenium-server-standalone/README.md

 # selenium-server-standalone

 Composer distribution of Selenium Server Standalone, the browser automation framework.
-Adds a executable to your composer bin directory.
+Adds a executable to your `bin` directory.

 ## Installation